mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 cat test.log | ocunit2junit
 {% endhighlight %}

-Default output is in `test-reports` directory, point your CI report tasks to this location to pick up XML and generate test reports.
+Default output is in `test-reports` directory, point your CI report plugin to this location to pick up XML and generate test reports.

 If you are OK with using something other than `xcodebuild`, check out [Facebook's `xctool`](https://github.com/facebook/xctool).
 It has few options to help you get test reports without the need of `ocunit2junit`.